ccdmb/predector/docs/install.md

 Please use a full Linux virtual machine (e.g. a cloud server or locally in [VirtualBox](https://www.virtualbox.org/)) or one of the containerised options.

+If you are running conda, we can also build the environment using [Mamba](https://mamba.readthedocs.io/en/latest/).
+Functionally there is no difference between mamba and conda environments, but mamba is faster at building the environment.
+Just install mamba into your base `conda` environment (or install [mambaforge](https://github.com/conda-forge/miniforge#mambaforge) instead of miniconda) and select the `mamba` option later.

 ### 2. Download the proprietary software dependencies